RedFox0x20/HueControl/README.md

 # HueControl
+## Archived
-HueControl is a generic control platform for controlliung Philips Hue devices.
+HueControl is a generic control platform for controlliung Philips Hue devices from a BASH shell.
-Control your devices through:
-- BASH TUI (Lights)

 ## Bash scripts
 Scripts follow the following formats: